By Michael Lanza

 That evening, we sat in the small dining room, laughingly recalling our war story about the day’s adventure and plowing through a dinner fit for hungry trekkers: minestrone soup and a delicious dumpling soup; a ham, eggs, bacon, and potato dish; salad; and a substantial plate of penne in red sauce.

-See my stories about hut treks in Italy’s Dolomite Mountains, Norway’s Jotunheimen National Park, New Zealand, and New Hampshire’s White Mountains, and about our annual family ski trips to backcountry yurt.
+See my stories about hut treks in Italy’s Dolomite Mountains, Norway’s Jotunheimen National Park, New Zealand, and New Hampshire’s White Mountains, the Tour du Mont Blanc in the Alps of France, Italy, and Switzerland, and about our annual family ski trips to backcountry yurt.
 There are numerous hut and yurt systems throughout the United States and the world, including, among the better known, the 10th Mountain Huts in Colorado, the High Sierra tent cabins in Yosemite National Park, and huts in the Swiss Alps.

 No. 9 Camp on a Wilderness Beach